jayceelock/py-gaugette/README.md

 some classes have not yet been ported or tested on both platforms, so refer to the table below for compatibility information.

-The library has been developed using Python v2.7, with a goal of also maintaining Python 3 compatibility.
-However as of Feb 2014 some of the required libraries are not yet available for Python 3.
- - py-spidev for the Raspberry Pi is not available for Python 3
- - Adafruit_BBIO for the BeagleBone is not available for Python 3

 Here's the current compatibility matrix:

 | Class         | RPi + Python 2.7 | RPi + Python 3   | BBB + Python 2.7 | BBB + Python 3   |